Grossular Garnet: Gemstone Information

 Inclusions

 Apatite inclusions are common and calcite has been reported from a number of localities.
 Hessonites usually have a characteristic grainy and/or swirly internal appearance known as ‘treacle’: latest examinations show that this is the result of a mosaic structure caused by intergrown hessonite grains.
 Scapolite inclusions have been reported in massive hessonite from Maligawila, Sri Lanka, and also from Lelatema, Tanzania.
-Lamellar growth structures in Mexican hessonite produce iridescent colours similar to that reported for Mexican andradite.
+Lamellar growth structures in Mexican hessonite produce iridescent colors similar to that reported for Mexican andradite.
 In tsavorite, fingerprint and geometric patterns arising from tiny droplets, negative crystallites and solid particles are reported.
 Additionally, graphite scales and asbestiform actinolite fibres have been observed.

-Optical Effects: Chatoyancy, Asterism, Colour Change, ADR
+Optical Effects: Chatoyancy, Asterism, Color Change, ADR

 Ultraviolet Fluorescence: some green garnets (grossular and tsavorite) may show a weak orange in LWUV and weak yellow in SWUV.
-A colour shift has been reported from Mali garnets: under incandescent light they have a more yellow tint, and in daylight they a
+A color shift has been reported from Mali garnets: under incandescent light they have a more yellow tint, and in daylight they a

 re more green.